Caring for a Parent with Schizophrenia: Top 3 Tips for Balancing Support With Self-Care

 Growing up with a parent with schizophrenia can have a profound impact on how you see yourself and the world around you.
 The challenges faced by the adult children of people with schizophrenia are myriad, but by educating yourself, seeking support for yourself, and finding treatment for you parent, you can create new paths toward healing and realize that you are not alone.

 Of course, the truth is that schizophrenia is not a result of weakness or a fault in character.
-It is a disease of the brain, one that requires compassionate support to cope with—and if you, like Virginia, are the child of a parent with schizophrenia, you are one of the most important potential sources of the very love and understanding your parent needs in order to heal.
+It is a disease of the brain, one that requires compassionate support to cope with—and if you are the child of a parent with schizophrenia, you are one of the most important potential sources of the very love and understanding your parent needs in order to heal.

 The Challenges of Having a Parent with Schizophrenia